javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 Methods `toString` and `valueOf` come from ancient times.
 They are not symbols (symbols did not exist that long ago), but rather "regular" string-named methods.
 They provide an alternative "old-style" way to implement the conversion.

-If there's no `Symbol.toPrimitive` then Javascript tries to find them and try in the order:
+If there's no `Symbol.toPrimitive` then JavaScript tries to find them and try in the order:

 - `toString -> valueOf` for "string" hint.
 - `valueOf -> toString` otherwise.